Rory Linkletter: Hoka (2019–2021)

 After graduating from BYU, Linkletter turned professional, signing with Hoka One One and joining Northern Arizona Elite, a training group based in Flagstaff, Arizona and coached by Ben Rosario.

 In June 2019, Linkletter placed 3rd at the Canadian 10,000 m Championships.
 Later that summer he competed at the Pan American Games in Lima, where he placed 6th in the 10,000 m.

 Just 10 weeks after the Pan Am Games, Linkletter made his marathon debut in Toronto, running a time of 2:16:42.

-At his second marathon ever in December 2020, Linkletter ran a four minute personal best of 2:12:54 at the Marathon Project in Chandler, Arizona.
+At his second marathon ever in December 2020, Linkletter ran a four-minute personal best of 2:12:54 at the Marathon Project in Chandler, Arizona.

-After a disappointing 2021 Boston Marathon where he finished 33rd in 2:23:34, Rory rebounded with a two second personal best and second place finish at the 2021 California International Marathon where he ran a time of 2:12:52.
+After a disappointing 2021 Boston Marathon where he finished 33rd in 2:23:34, Linkletter rebounded with a two-second personal best and second-place finish at the 2021 California International Marathon where he ran a time of 2:12:52.

 In December 2021, Linkletter announced he was leaving Hoka Northern Arizona Elite and coach Ben Rosario to pursue other opportunities.

 Puma (2022–present)

 In early 2022, Linkletter signed with Puma and began being coached by American half marathon record holder Ryan Hall, remaining in Flagstaff, Arizona.

-In January 2022, Linkletter set a Canadian half marathon record of 1:01:08 at the Houston Half Marathon running over a 30 second personal best in the process.
+In January 2022, Linkletter set a Canadian half marathon record of 1:01:08 at the Houston Half Marathon running over a 30-second personal best in the process.

-In 2022, Rory was selected to compete in the marathon at the 2022 World Athletics Championships in Eugene, Oregon.
-He went on to run a two minute personal best of 2:10:24, placing 20th and finishing as the second behind Cam Levins' Canadian record of 2:07:09.
+In 2022, Linkletter was selected to compete in the marathon at the 2022 World Athletics Championships in Eugene, Oregon.
+He went on to run a two-minute personal best of 2:10:24, placing 20th and finishing as the second behind Cam Levins' Canadian record of 2:07:09.

 In October 2022, Linkletter finished 7th at the Toronto Waterfront Marathon in 2:13:32, three minutes off his personal best from Eugene.

 After pulling out of the 2023 London Marathon due to injury, Linkletter shifted focus to the marathon at the 2023 World Athletics Championships in Budapest.
 Amidst humid conditions in the Hungarian capital, Linkletter finished 18th in a time of 2:12:16, the second fastest marathon of his career.

 In fall of 2023, Linkletter finished 4th at the Manchester Road Race and broke the four minutes in the mile for the first time, running 3:59.05 in Boston, becoming the 74th Canadian to run sub-4 and only the second to have done so whilst also having run a sub-2:12 marathon.

-In January 2024, Rory ran a half marathon personal best of 1:01:02 at the Houston Half Marathon.
+In January 2024, Linkletter ran a half marathon personal best of 1:01:02 at the Houston Half Marathon.
 The following month in Spain he ran a personal best of 2:08:01 at the Seville Marathon, achieving the Olympic standard of 2:08:10, making him eligible to be selected for the 2024 Summer Olympics, and becoming the second fastest Canadian of all time over the distance.